-For plan administration purposes, the Plan may disclose your health information without your written authorization to Leidos.
-Leidos may need your health information to administer benefits under the Plan.
-Leidos agrees not to use or disclose your health information other than as permitted or required by the Plan documents and by law.
-Benefits, Finance, and Human Resources staff are the only Leidos employees who will have access to your health information for plan administration functions.
+For plan administration purposes, the Plan may disclose your PHI to Leidos without your written authorization to support the health care operations described in the above paragraph, and to administer benefits under the Plan.
+However, Leidos agrees not to use or disclose your PHI other than as permitted or required by the Plan documents and by law.